 Then, click on the Add Widget button to create a new widget.

 After that, select the type of widget that you want to create as well as choose the Design Theme (your current theme).

 Click on the Continue button when you complete the settings.

-You must complete the Storefront Properties by adding title of the widget, choose a store view, set sort order for the widget (when there are more than one widget in the same place, only the one that has higher priority – lower number is displayed).
+You must complete the Storefront Properties by adding the title of the widget, choosing a store view, setting a sort order for the widget (when there is more than one widget in the same place, only the one that has higher priority – a lower number is displayed).
 Also, you need to set up where to show the widget – select a specific position in a/ some pages in the Layout Updates section.

 Moving to the Widget Options.
 Let’s click on the Select Block button and choose a block that you want to appear in the widget.